gol2em/intersection/tests/README.md

 # Tests

-This directory contains test scripts for the intersection computation library.
+This directory contains test scripts for the polynomial system solver.

 ## Test Files